Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-5.md

 # Practice Exam 5

 1. A company is using EC2 Instances to run their e-commerce site on the AWS platform.
 If the site becomes unavailable, the company will lose a significant amount of money for each minute the site is unavailable.
 Which design principle should the company use to minimize the risk of an outage?
-    - A. Least Privilege.
+    - A. Least Privilege.[important for security]
-    - B. Pilot Light.
+    - B. Pilot Light. [ Disaster recovery strategy where a minimal environment is always running, but for recovery]
     - C. Fault Tolerance.
     - D. Multi-threading.